bobbingwide/oik-read-more/README.md

 2. result after 'read more' clicked

 ## Upgrade Notice
+# 0.2.3
+Tested with WordPress 5.3.1 and WordPress Multi Site.

 # 0.2.2
 Tested with WordPress 4.7.3 and WordPress Multisite.
 Tested with PHP 7.1.
 Now depends on oik v3.1 or higher.